 Indicators of stress overload in adolescents may include frequent illness, withdrawal from friends, family, and/or activities, changes in eating and sleeping habits, anger/irritability, and expressing hopelessness.

-It is important, as a parent or caregiver to be aware of what is going on with your child, not only behaviorally but also emotionally.
+It is important, as a parent or caregiver, to be aware of what is going on with your child, not only behaviorally but also emotionally.
 Everyone is different and is affected by stress, life experiences, and emotions in different ways, but with the prevalence of mental illness in adolescents and teens, there is a chance your child may be affected.

-This post was last modified on December 14, 2020 7:11 pm
+This post was last modified on April 30, 2025 5:35 pm

 If your child is about to begin a stay at a residential treatment center, you’re…